Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Where To Eat the Best Bifana: Conga

-Arriving just ahead of the lunch crowd will help ensure you get a seat – either at the counter or in the upstairs restaurant dining room.
-We got to Conga at about 12:30pm and breezed right in, but by the time we left, every table was occupied and there was a long queue at the door.
+Arriving just ahead of the lunch crowd will help ensure you get a seat – either at the counter or in the upstairs dining room.
+We got to Conga at about 12:30pm and breezed right in, but by the time we left, every table was occupied and there was a long queue out the door.

-#6 Pernil com Queijo Sandwich
+#5 Pernil com Queijo Sandwich

 Casa Guedes, Pernil Com Queijo Sandwich, Porto, Portugal

 All pork sandwiches are not equal…and, in Porto, the Pernil com Queijo is proof of that.
 Similar to a Bifana, the Pernil com Queijo is almost a basic pork sandwich.
-What makes the Pernil com Queijo one of the best Porto eats is that it is made with roasted pork shoulder and covered in the famous regional Serra da Estrela cheese.
+What makes the Pernil com Queijo one of the best Porto eats is that it is made with roasted pork shoulder and covered in the famous Serra da Estrela cheese.

 The contents are stuffed inside a rustic roll that is crunchy on the outside and soft on the inside.
-The aromatic cheese melts into the tender pork, ensuring every single bite is supreme.
+The aromatic cheese melts into the tender pork, ensuring every single bite is supreme!

 Where To Eat Pernil com Queijo: Casa Guedes